 - Review the Equipment shut down procedure to make sure the gentle shut-down process follows your organization’s plan.

 - Shut down non-critical equipment to reduce the overall power draw on your back-up power infrastructure.

 - Encourage users to completely power down their workstations including monitors, printers, scanners and fax machines.

 Even when well forecasted, storms can be devastating to large geographical areas.
-The enormous scale of the destruction by Harvey and Irma and the crippled communication systems and infrastructure for delivery of food, fuel, and other basic essentials serve as a reminder that reliable power is critical to our daily lives and the operation of our business.
-With annual preventive maintenance checks and a well-considered disaster recovery plan, you can minimize the impact of Mother Nature on your business.
+The enormous scale of destruction by hurricanes and other natural disasters can cripple communication systems and infrastructure, interrupting the delivery of food, fuel, and other basic essentials.
+Major disasters in recent years serve as a reminder that reliable power is critical to our daily lives and the operation of our business.
+With annual preventive maintenance checks, factory service coverage, and a well-considered disaster recovery plan, you can minimize the impact of Mother Nature on your business.